mrotski/Pear-Client/Pear Client/README.md

-2, Extract the "Pear-Client-main.zip" to just the C:\\ drive, launcher wants it there, so do it!
+2, Extract the "Pear-Client-main.zip" to the C:\\ drive.